 The Best Day

 Thurston Moore murdered the dream of true post-punk love when he decided to live a double life with a woman young enough to be his daughter.
-The Best Day is when Kim Gordon realized he was a two-timing dick and moved on.
+The Best Day is when Kim Gordon realised he was a two-timing dick and moved on.
 Behind the guitar riffs and psychedelic noise, I can only hear Kim kicking Thurston's lying ass to the curb.